 Mr. Stack, a bass-playing software engineer who had been engaged in a dispute with the agency for some time, set his house on fire before flying his plane into a building that housed a division of the IRS in Austin, Texas.

-Such actions as Mr. Stack’s have led some to speculate that the IRS’s heavy-handed confiscatory and enforcement policy may be driving people nuts.
-FBI profilers worth their salt can tell you just how dangerous nerdish, bass-playing software engineers like Stack have always been – as are members of the Tea Party, anyone who listens to Rush Limbaugh, anyone who speaks out against President Obama, or watches FOX news, is a veteran or who has ever complained about paying taxes!
+Such actions as Mr. Stack’s have led some to speculate that the IRS’s heavy-handed confiscatory and enforcement policy may be driving people nuts. inflatable games for sale FBI profilers worth their salt can tell you just how dangerous nerdish, bass-playing software engineers like Stack have always been – as are members of the Tea Party, anyone who listens to Rush Limbaugh, anyone who speaks out against President Obama, or watches FOX news, is a veteran or who has ever complained about paying taxes!
 These are the ones you have to watch out for: Hard working people who pay taxes.

 Mr. Stack left an online missive that rambled more than an Al Gore speech, leaving many confused about just who he hated most.
 But the crashed plane and the smoking IRS building seem to be definitive.
 Many hate living under an oppressive tax system; in fact, our country was founded in a violent response to an oppressive tax system.
 Though many have assumed that the IRS’s policies – such as attaching bank accounts, seizing assets, charging for the accumulation of interest, inflicting massive fines and penalties, and putting citizens in prison for debt – are the precipitating event in Stack’s Kennedyesque terminal air flight, liberal pundits assure us that this is simply wrong-headed, or, as the media says, conservative thinking.